French troops kill deputy to feared Islamist Belmokhtar

 A 6.1-magnitude earthquake struck northern Chile, 144 km (90 miles) southeast of Calama, at a depth of 188 km, the United States Geological Survey (USGS) said on Saturday.

-BAMAKO French special forces have killed the second-in-command of the feared Islamist commander Mokhtar Belmokhtar in an operation in the region of Tessalit in northern Mali, security sources said on Thursday.
+BAMAKO French soldiers have killed the second-in-command of the feared Islamist commander Mokhtar Belmokhtar in an operation in northern Mali, security sources said on Thursday.

 Hacene Ould Khalill, a Mauritanian known by his nickname Jouleibib, was the deputy commander of Belmokhtar's 'Those who sign in blood' brigade, formed when the veteran Algerian jihadi split with al Qaeda's North African wing.